Aritgon/Global-superstore-analysis/readme.md

 - relation between profit and discount over the years?
 Does giving more discount benefits the business?

-## Some visual insights
+## Visual Insights

 ### Analysis of the customer base

 <img src="png/Customer analysis.png" width="900"/><br>

 **1.** _The customer base is pretty fairly distributed among APAC, EU, LATAM, US, EMEA and AFRICA.
-While the market in CANADA is still yet to develop.
+While the market in CANADA is yet to develop.
 Conducting a new marketing program can be beneficial for the company._

 **2.** _Also another report shows that the customer retention increased over the year while the transactions of new customers has been decreasing.
 This highlights a marketing issue of the company, signaling that a restructural change in its marketing is needed._